commandus/lorawan-network-server/README.md

 ```
 ./proto-db -d mysql_1 -m iridium.IEPacket create
 ```
-Message type name passed in the -m option.
+Message type name (table name) passed in the -m option.

 Message type may be detected by payload.
 In this case -m message can be omitted.